-When employees or agents of Illinois State University are "engaged in the research" as defined in federal guidelines, ISU must either enter into a joint review, rely upon the review of another institution via an IRB Authorization Agreement (IAA) or make some other similar arrangement.
+For nonexempt research, when employees or agents of Illinois State University are "engaged in the research" as defined in federal guidance, ISU must either enter into a joint review, rely upon the review of another institution via an IRB Authorization Agreement (IAA) or make some other similar arrangement.
+(For exempt research, see below.)
 "Engaged in the research" generally means that the employees or agents obtain for the purposes of the research:

 "Employees or agents" can include faculty, staff, students, contractors, and volunteers, as long as the research is being conducted is tied to the institution.
 The guidelines include students as "employees or agents," which is appropriate since these students are conducting research to satisfy program requirements.
 Research activities should not begin until one of these steps has been accomplished.

-For research approved at another institution that has an FWA and a registered IRB:
+For nonexempt research approved at another institution that has an FWA and a registered IRB:

 Forward a copy of the protocol and the approval letter to Research Ethics and Compliance at firstname.lastname@example.org via email for review.
 If the ISU IRB is satisfied with the other institution's review and the other institution is willing to enter into an IAA, REC will prepare an IAA to cede authority for review and forward it to the other institution for signature.
 Once signed by both institutions, the project may begin.
 If the other institution is not willing to sign an IAA or if the ISU IRB is not satisfied with the review at the other institution, an ISU IRB protocol would be required.

-For research approved at another institution that does not have an FWA and a registered IRB:
+For nonexempt research approved at another institution that does not have an FWA and a registered IRB:

 ISU cannot rely on the other institution's approval.
 An ISU protocol would be required.